sommcoder/add-react-component/README.md

 # Add React Components Quickly

-A simple cli tool and node module that allow a user to create React component through their terminal with three quick questions.
+A simple cli tool that allows a user to create React function component boiler-plate code through their terminal with three quick questions.

-1. Name of the component?
-2. HTML element the component returns?
-3. styled-components or externally imported css?

 # Install